I had this story in the stack yesterday and I forgot to get to it.

 Well, I think we do.

-It's just that people like me recognize that if we want to if we want to keep oil, uh, keep its benefits, what we need to do is aggressively search for alternate forms of energy that will let us make the oil we have last much longer for ourselves and for future generations.
+It's just that people like me recognize that if we want to keep oil, keep its benefits, what we need to do is aggressively search for alternate forms of energy that will let us make the oil we have last much longer for ourselves and for future generations.

 Which we are doing.